 If you want to make the little swirls like I did in the images, all you need to do is add small drops of yogurt to the top of the soup and take a toothpick and swirl it around the top of the soup (gently) to spread it out.

 No!
-And in fact I highly advise against it.
-Red lentils cook really easily and unlike other legumes, generally do not require soaking.
+And in fact I highly advise against it for this particular recipe.
+Red lentils cook very easily and unlike other legumes, generally do not require soaking.

 You can rinse them in a fine mesh colander to remove any bits that don’t belong, but don’t allow them to soak.